Dongor3/Doc_React_Django/files/configuracion.rst

        :doc:`Electronics Documents
        <../accounting/customer_invoices/electronic_invoicing>`, based on the Technical
        documentation published by the SRI.
-The authorized documents are: Invoices, Credit Notes, Debit Notes, Withholdings and Purchase liquidations.
-   * - :guilabel:`Organización Territorial`
-     - `l10n_ec_ote`
-     - Includes all the technical and functional requirements to generate and validate :doc:`Electronics Documents
-       <../accounting/customer_invoices/electronic_invoicing>`, based on the Technical
-       documentation published by the SRI.
-The authorized documents are: Invoices, Credit Notes, Debit Notes, Withholdings and Purchase liquidations.
-   * - :guilabel:`Retenciones Venta/Compra`
-     - `l10n_ec_ote`
-     - Includes all the technical and functional requirements to generate and validate :doc:`Electronics Documents
-       <../accounting/customer_invoices/electronic_invoicing>`, based on the Technical
-       documentation published by the SRI.
-The authorized documents are: Invoices, Credit Notes, Debit Notes, Withholdings and Purchase liquidations.
-   * - :guilabel:`Guias de Remisión`
-     - `l10n_ec_delivery_note`
-     - Includes all the technical and functional requirements to generate and validate :doc:`Electronics Documents
-       <../accounting/customer_invoices/electronic_invoicing>`, based on the Technical
-       documentation published by the SRI.
-The authorized documents are: Invoices, Credit Notes, Debit Notes, Withholdings and Purchase liquidations.
+The authorized documents are: Invoices, Credit Notes,

 .. note::
    When you install a database from scratch selecting `Ecuador` as the country, Odoo automatically